 The Department of Electrical & Computer Engineering considers transfer credits for equivalency to ESE courses at any time.
 The student must provide a detailed course outline, textbook used, and any other pertinent course material for proper evaluation.
-The process is initiated by the student submitting a completed transfer credit equivalency form, together with additional attachments, to the College of Engineering and Applied Sciences undergraduate office.
-A record of previous transfer equivalency is available for reference.
+The process is initiated by the student submitting a completed transfer credit equivalency form, together with additional attachments, to the ECE undergraduate office.
+A record of previous transfer equivalency is available at: